hitsz-ids/synthetic-data-generator/README.md

 - Privacy enhancements:
   - SDG supports differential privacy, anonymization and other methods to enhance the security of synthetic data.

+Read [the latest API docs](https://synthetic-data-generator.readthedocs.io/en/latest/) for more details.

 ## 🔛 Quick Start

 ### Pre-build image